vacp2p/vac.dev/_posts/2020-02-10-waku-current-state.md

 **Simulation:**

-We've got a [simulation](https://github.com/status-im/nimbus/tree/master/waku#testing-waku-protocol) in the Nimbus client that verifies - or rather, fails to falsify - the scalability model posted in an [earlier post](https://vac.dev/fixing-whisper-with-waku).
+We've got a [simulation](https://github.com/status-im/nimbus/tree/master/waku#testing-waku-protocol) in the Nimbus client that verifies - or rather, fails to falsify - the scalability model described in an [earlier post](https://vac.dev/fixing-whisper-with-waku).
 More on this below.

 ## How many users does Waku support?